Fiori-Tracker/fioritracker.github.io/2007FPS01/inst/step-2.md

 Service should be enabled by making sure that the following sub-steps are completed:

-1. Runtime objects generation in transaction SEGW
+#### 1. Runtime objects generation in transaction SEGW

 To generate objects please follow those steps:

 1.1.
 Start transaction SEGW
 1.2.
 Using the menu Project > Open - Open project named as the first part of the `Service name`.
-Fe. if `Service name` is ZNYPECICEN_SVR please open proejct called ZNYPECICEN.
+Fe. if `Service name` is ZFIORITRACKER_SVR please open project called ZFIORITRACKER.

 ![](res/segw.png)